Did my stepmother lie to me about my right to birth control?

 If her doctor was someone who chose only to see adults, he or she most certainly would have given her a reference for you to see another doctor.

 You do not have to be a certain age to talk to a doctor about anything at all, including about contraception.
 You also do not have to be a certain age to obtain methods of contraception from a doctor, and the only place there would be age limitations would be for methods which a doctor felt were not good choices for someone your age.
-For instance, Depo-Provera isn't always a good choice for very young women because of bone mass concerns.
-IUDs often aren't comfortable for women who have not been pregnant before.
+For instance, Depo-Provera isn't always a good choice for very young people because of bone mass concerns.
+IUDs often aren't comfortable for people who have not been pregnant before.
 Most doctors will not approve permanent sterilizations for young adults.
 In addition, while a parent certainly has the right and the ability not to pay for your birth control they do not have the right to keep you from obtaining it yourself or using it.
 It's solely up to you, and in your control, as to whether or not you acquire and use methods of contraception.

 I don't know what the overall dynamic is like in your home beyond this situation, but it sounds to me like this is something you should talk to your stepmother herself or your father about.
 If one or both of them do not want you using birth control, you deserve a candid, forthright discussion about why, rather than to be manipulated or lied to.
 If one of them is supportive of you in this way and the other is not, as co-parents, they need to work that out amongst themselves or with you like grownups.
 It seems like it might also be helpful to address those ideas you think she has.
 Ideally, she'd have been the adult here and done that with you, but you're becoming an adult, too, and can go ahead and take the wheel of that discussion if she has not.